ibm-cloud-architecture/governed-ml-ops/README.md

 7.c.
 In this sub-step, the summary information (all the detailed information is already updated in the previous step) about Model Productionization is updated in model workflow.
   <br>
-    <i> Role </i>: This step needs to be executed by `ModelMonitor`
+    <i> Role </i>: This step needs to be executed by `ModelDeployer`

    - 7.c.1.
-Log into Openpages as Model Monitor, navigate to the tasks section and click on the model name obtained from Model Governance Initiation module.
+Log into Openpages as Model Deployer, navigate to the tasks section and click on the model name obtained from Model Governance Initiation module.

    - 7.c.2.
 Click on `Model Deployment` view, fill out the necessary/key fields.
       - Wrapper Function Endpoint: Enter the Endpoint URL that you can retreieve from production deployment space.